The Hard Problem of Prediction for Conflict Prevention

 The main advantage of the method is that it allows for a full ranking of risks for 190 countries worldwide within days of the release of news and without reliance on any data except for the UCDP data on armed violence.
 This circumvents problems of data availability in which information on institutions and economic activity are published only with a significant delay.

-The newest version of the working paper is available here.
+The free access published version is available here.
 An older version of the paper was published in 2019 as a CEPR Discussion Paper (13748) here.
 The framework has been used in a policy report for the Universal Rights Group to predict human rights atrocities.
-We are currently implementing an actual forecast of political violence based on the method for the Banco de España.
-In that project we will implement monthly updates of our forecasts which we will make available here.
+For news coverage by the CSIC see here.
+We have implemented an actual forecast of political violence based on the method for the Banco de España and the FCDO (UK).
+Thanks to this and funding from the CSIC we can publish monthly updates of outbreak risk on the webpage conflictforecast.org.